asandnes1/compound_origin_generator/README.md

 - Textbox

 By giving one or a series of strings representing molecule names (eg., glucose insulin) as input, PubChemPy fetches relevant data from the database of Pubchem.
 The extractable data can be chosen in the dropdown.
-The chemical structure is drawn by RDKit for all prompted molecules, and the Gemini 1.5 Flash AI model generates an origin story based on he molecule name in a static prompt.
+The chemical structure is drawn by RDKit for all prompted molecules, and the Gemini 1.5 Flash AI model generates an origin story based on the molecule name in a static prompt.

 Technologies used: